 If your iOS 10 download gets stuck, hold down the home button and the power button (volume down and power button on the iPhone 7/iPhone 7 Plus) at the same time to perform a reset.
 Your device should power down automatically within 10 seconds.

 It will then turn itself back on and you should be able to get through the iOS 10 download/installation process.

 How to Fix iOS 10 Bluetooth Problems

-Bluetooth problems are among the most common iOS issues and we’ve already seen a ton of complaints about iOS 10 Bluetooth issues in the early going.
+Bluetooth problems are among the most common iOS issues and we’ve already seen a ton of complaints about iOS 10 Bluetooth issues.

 First, try forgetting your Bluetooth connection.
 To forget a Bluetooth connection on your device go to Settings > Bluetooth > Select your connection using the circular blue i tab > Tap Forget this Device.
 After this is complete, try reconnecting.